 Violations of the trigger law are Class D felonies.
 KY ST § 311.772.

 Violations of the heartbeat law are a Class D felony punishable by up to 5 years imprisonment.
+However, this provision is largely obsolete due to the “trigger” law.
 KY ST § 311.990.

 When abortion laws are violated, who can file a lawsuit to enforce their rights and the law?